 The journey towards a more sustainable world is made of two roads: reducing greenhouse gas emissions and protecting natural habitats.
-We are committed to reduce plastic waste, but we won’t forget about reducing emissions.
-Therefore, our supply chain and transport are carbon neutral, certified by the CO2 Logic label.
+We are committed to reducing plastic waste, but we won’t forget about reducing emissions.
+Therefore, our supply chain and transport are carbon-neutral, certified by the CO2 Logic label.

 Greenhouse gases are responsible for global warming.
 The pollutants form a blanket in the atmosphere.
-This blanket traps the heat and acts as an isolation layer.
-The process warms our planet, leading to a variety of unwanted events such as extreme weather (e.g. floods, heat waves, etc.) and the endangerment of wildlife.
+This blanket traps the heat and acts as an insulation layer.
+The process warms our planet, leading to a variety of unwanted events such as extreme weather (e.g. floods, heatwaves, etc.) and the endangerment of wildlife.

 If we all start to act now, we will still create a sustainable world, which we can proudly leave for the next generations!